radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 Implementations MUST support PSK Identities of 128 octets, and SHOULD support longer PSK identities.
 We note that while TLS provides for PSK identities of up to 2^16-1 octets in length, there are few practical uses for extremely long PSK identities.

 It is up to administrators and implementations as to how they differentiate external PSK identities from session resumption PSK identities used in TLS 1.3 session tickets.
+While {{RFC9257, Section 6.1.2}} suggests the identities should be unique, it offers no concrete steps for how this differentiation may be done.

 One approach could be to have externally provisioned PSK identities contain an NAI such as described above, while session resumption PSK identities contain large blobs of opaque, encrypted, and authenticated text.
 It should then be relatively straightforward to differentiate the two types of identities.
 One is UTF-8, the other is not.
-One is not authenticated, the other is authenticated.
+One is unauthenticated, the other is authenticated.

 Servers MUST assign and/or track session resumption PSK identities in a way which facilities the ability to distinguish those identities from